Weekend Getaways

 If you’re in need of one of those “reality check” vacations — you know, the ones that help you reconnect with natural beauty and the charm of a community far from home — three days in Grand Cayman will get the job done.
 But before you start daydreaming of white-sand beaches and fresh seafood, you’ll have to make some advance preparations to get the most out of your trip.

 Secure a rental car, book inter-island plane tickets on Cayman Airways and make an early-morning booking for Stingray City with Red Sail Sports.
-You’ll also need to make reservations for the ever-popular Sunday brunch.
+You’ll also need to make reservations for an ever-popular Sunday brunch.
 But once that’s taken care of, resume your daydreaming, because you’re about to head off on an adventure.

 As always, check for travel restrictions and closures before planning your trip.